kevind7693/github-tutorial/README.md

 ---
 ## Repository Setup
 Steps for setting up your first repository on your ide (local):
+1. `mkdir <folder name>` create a directory first.
-1. `cd` into the directory you wish to make into a repository
+2. `cd` into the directory you wish to make into a repository
-2. Once in the directory, type in `git init`
+3. Once in the directory, type in `git init`
-3. If successful you said see next to the folders name on the command line `(master)`
+4. If successful you said see next to the folders name on the command line `(master)`
-4. If haven't, create a file using `touch <file name>`
+5. If haven't, create a file using `touch <file name>.txt`
-5. `c9` into th file
+6. `c9 <file name>` into the file
-6. Make some edits in that file
+7. Make some edits in that file
-7. After you're finished, do `git add <file name>`
+8. After you're finished, do `git add <file name>`
-8. After you do `git add`, you do `git commit -m <your message>`
+9. After you do `git add`, you do `git commit -m <your message>`
-9. Lastly you do `git push` to send all your commits to your remote repo (github)
+10. Lastly you do `git push` to send all your commits to your remote repo (github)

 Steps for setting up your remote repository on github and connecting it to your local: